RasaHQ/rasa/docs/user-guide/building-assistants.rst

 In this tutorial we’re going to cover a variety of topics:

-    - Handling business logic
+    - :ref:`handling-business-logic`
-    - Handling unexpected user input
+    - :ref:`handling-unexpected-user-input`
-    - Failing gracefully
+    - :ref:`failing-gracefully`
-    - More complex contextual conversations
+    - :ref:`more-complex-contextual-conversations`

 Please make sure you’ve got all the data from the :ref:`build-faq-assistant` section before starting this part.
 You will need to make some adjustments to your configuration file, since we now need to pay attention to context: